 In a high-risk industry like healthcare, the process of following rules, regulations, and laws related to healthcare is of utmost importance.
-Healthcare compliance covers a wide range of practices, exclusion screening, internal and external rules as well as issues such as patient safety, the privacy of patient information, and billing practices.
+Healthcare compliance covers a wide range of practices, exclusion screening, internal and external rules, and issues such as patient safety, the privacy of patient information, and billing practices.

 - Exclusion from Medicare and Medicaid programs;